 Researchers measured participants’ blood levels of beta-amyloid-40, a protein that typically decreases in the blood as Alzheimer’s disease progresses.
 Patients treated with resveratrol showed little to no change in beta-amyloid-40 blood levels, while a decrease was observed in the placebo group.
 Results of the study were published in the journal Neurology in 2015 and discussed further in an article published in the Annuals of the New York Academy of Sciences in 2017.

-An analysis of 19 participants from each of the resveratrol and placebo groups also showed evidence that resveratrol restores the integrity of the blood-brain barrier, whose role is the restricts the movement of molecules and cells between the blood system and the brain.
+An analysis of 19 participants from each of the resveratrol and placebo groups also showed evidence that resveratrol restores the integrity of the blood-brain barrier, whose role is to restrict the movement of molecules and cells between the blood system and the brain.
 The blood-brain barrier can start to break down when high levels of a protein called matrix metalloproteinase-9 (MMP-9) are present.

 Patients treated with resveratrol had a fifty percent reduction in MMP-9 levels in their cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
 These findings were published in the Journal of Neuroinflammation in 2017.

 Another clinical trial (NCT01716637), sponsored by the Life Extension Foundation, tested the effect of a multi-ingredient dietary supplement that included resveratrol in about 12 participants with mild to moderate Alzheimer’s disease.
 The supplement was administered alone or in addition to Enbrel (etanercept), a medicine used to treat autoimmune disorders, which was injected into tissues close to the spinal column (peri-spinally).
 The participants’ scores on cognitive tests were tracked.
-The Phase 1 pilot study was completed in May 2016 but results had not been reported as of early 2018.
+The Phase 1 pilot study was completed in May 2016 but results have not been reported.